-Click at the middle of the image and use the full screen button in the lower right corner next to menu.
-Listen with headphones for the best effect.
-Relax and enjoy …the rest is automatic.
+Click at the middle of the image.
+Plays in youtube.com.
+I listen with headphones for the best effect.
+Relax and enjoy!

 By Sequoia Elisabeth Carpenter